mdn/content/files/en-us/web/api/navigator/windowcontrolsoverlay/index.md

 The **`windowControlsOverlay`** property of the {{domxref("Navigator")}}
-interface returns the {{domxref("WindowControlsOverlay")}} interface, which exposes information about the title bar geometry in desktop Progressive Web Apps.
+interface returns the {{domxref("WindowControlsOverlay")}} interface, which exposes information about the title bar geometry in desktop Progressive Web Apps that use the [Window Controls Overlay API](/en-US/docs/Web/API/Window_Controls_Overlay_API).

 Progressive Web Apps installed on desktop Operating Systems can opt-in to the Window Controls Overlay feature by using the `window-controls-overlay` value in the